Bedrock-OSS/bedrock-wiki/docs/items/3d-items.md

 				"thirdperson_head": "animation.<your_item>.head",
 				"firstperson_main_hand": "animation.<your_item>.firstperson_main_hand",
 				"firstperson_off_hand": "animation.<your_item>.firstperson_off_hand",
-				//animation to disable our attachable in the first person, as not to obstruct player view
+				//Animation to disable our attachable in the first person, as not to obstruct player view
 				//I attempted this via render controller, but I couldn't seem to get the render controller to acknowledge the attachable variables
 				"firstperson_head": "animation.disable"
 			},
 			"render_controllers": [
-				//we'll use the same render controller as the trident here, but you could define your own if you'd like "controller.render.item_default"
+				//We'll use the same render controller as the trident here "controller.render.item_default"
 			]
 		}